Executive Editor, MacworldJAN 13, 2023 7:41 am PST

-If you’ve ordered a new iPhone 12, you’ll notice that the box is a whole lot slimmer than in previous years.
+If you’ve ordered a new iPhone recently, you’ll notice that the box is a whole lot slimmer than in previous years.
 That’s because the bulkiest accessory is gone: the power adapter.
-In fact, Apple has removed the charger from all iPhones it sells, so whether you’re spending $399 on an iPhone SE or $1,399 on a maxed-out iPhone 12 Pro Max, you need to bring your own charger.
+Apple has removed the charger from all iPhones it sells, so whether you’re spending $429/£449 on an iPhone SE or $1,599/£1,749 on a maxed-out iPhone 14 Pro Max, you need to bring your own charger.

 Any old charger and Lightning cable you have lying around will work, of course.
-But if you’ve been using Apple’s old 5W adapter, it’s a perfect time to upgrade.
-For the first time, Apple is supplying a USB-C-to-Lightning cable in all iPhone boxes to allow for fast charging, so all you need is the right charger.
+But if you’ve been using Apple’s feeble old 5W adapter, it’s a perfect time to upgrade.
+Apple now supplies a USB-C-to-Lightning cable in all iPhone boxes to allow for fast charging, so all you need is the right charger.
 Here we list our favorite iPhone chargers (iPhone 12 and later) that use USB-C but paired with the right cable they will work wonders for older iPhones, too.

 Watch the wattage

 The most important thing to consider when buying a new charger is the amount of wattage it will provide to your device.
 For years, Apple supplied “good-enough” 5-watt chargers in the iPhone box, which take about 2.5 hours to fill up your iPhone.
 That was fine for the iPhone 5 and earlier, which didn’t support fast charging, but the newest iPhone models are capable of working with chargers that handle up to 20 watts.
 You can fill up about 50 percent of an iPhone 14’s battery in about 30 minutes with the right adapter.